 Quantum discoveries have led to many of our most amazing technologies (smartphones, MRI scanners, the internet).
 Take a look into the quantum future.

 Watch video →

-Learn about some of UBC Science's accomplishments and interesting discoveries in 2017.
+Learn about some of UBC Science's accomplishments and interesting discoveries over the span of one year.

 Self-driving cars are getting closer and closer to reality.
 UBC computer scientists are trying to ensure wet conditions don’t rain on the parade.